Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 sidebar_label: Creating Verifiable Document Issuer
 ---

-A verifiable document is a digital document that can be issued and verified using blockchain technology.
+A verifiable document is a digital document, which you can issue and verify using blockchain technology.

-Examples of verifiable documents include, but are not limited to, receipts, bills of sale, titles, certificates of title, purchase agreements, shipping manifests, work orders, etc.
+Examples of verifiable documents include the following, but are not limited to these documents:
+* Receipts
+* Bills of sale
+* Titles
+* Certificates of title
+* Purchase agreements
+* Shipping manifests
+* Work orders

-In this guide, we will build a verifiable document issuer which would allow for the creation and issuing of a verifiable document.
+In this guide, we will build a verifiable document issuer, which will help the user create and issue a verifiable document.

 ## Prerequisites

 ### React

-You should have a basic understanding of [React.js](https://react.dev/) in order to complete this tutorial.
+You need a basic understanding of [React.js](https://react.dev/) to complete this tutorial.

 ### MetaMask

-You should also have had MetaMask installed in your browser and created a wallet.
+You should also have installed MetaMask in your browser and created a wallet.
 If not, follow the steps below:

 1. [Download MetaMask](https://metamask.io/download/).

+2. Open the extension in your browser.

-   - After successfully downloading MetaMask, open the extension and the application will guide you with wallet creation.
+    The application will guide you through the wallet creation process.

-2. Transfer some test ethers from any of your prefered testing networks to your created wallet address.
+3. Transfer some test ethers from any of your preferred testing networks to your wallet address.

 ### Verifiable Document Components

-Before starting on this code tutorial, it would be beneficial to develop an understanding of the components involved in the creation, issuance and verification of a verifiable document.
+Before starting on this code tutorial, it will be helpful to understand the components involved in the creation, issuance and verification of a verifiable document.

 You can read more about the components [here](/docs/integrator-section/verifiable-document/ethereum/document-store-overview).

 ## Overview

-We will be building a single-page application which allows a user to:
+We will build a single-page application, which helps the user perform the following:

-1. Connect to MetaMask wallet.
+1. Connect to their MetaMask wallet.
 2. Deploy their own Document Store.
 3. Bind their own domain name to their verifiable document.
 4. Create and wrap a raw document.
-5. Issue, download and then verify the wrapped document.
+5. Issue, download, and then verify the wrapped document.

 ## Setup

-First, we'll use [Create Vite](https://github.com/vitejs/vite/tree/main/packages/create-vite) to create a new single-page application using `react-ts` template.
+First, we'll use [Create Vite](https://github.com/vitejs/vite/tree/main/packages/create-vite) to create a new single-page application using the `react-ts` template.

 ```
 npm create vite@latest verifiable-document-issuer --template react-ts